 The once widely accepted conventional wisdom that extensive reach is a benefit unique to linear TV has been repeatedly debunked.
 It’s now possible to drive mass reach without having traditional TV placements on your media plan.
 Most watch time for the customers that matter to your brand happens in a digital environment: In the U.S. today some 213 million people stream programming through connected TV (CTV) apps.2

 - Studio content is better than creator-produced content

 The abundance of viewing on digital platforms has put to rest the notion that “premium” content is the only way to attract eyeballs.
-Now, 73% of people describe good content as something personal and relevant3 that relates to their passions.
-The new premium is about control and choice, not production values, and only 15% of people say TV must be professionally produced at all.4
+Now, 73% of people describe good content as something personal and relevant that relates to their passions.3 The new premium is about control and choice, not production values, and only 15% of people say TV must be professionally produced at all.4